 To be fair to myself, I am a very intuitive person.
 There have been many times where I was right about a person’s intentions, or where I knew that if someone had just listened to me in the first place, we wouldn’t have been having problems.
 I also know that I live in a world where for a good chunk of my life, the people around me only “tolerated” my Blackness or my homosexuality, because they were believing what their parents believed.
 Even some of my friends.
 And I’d go around struggling with my identities, and I didn’t think that I could trust anybody to do more than just “tolerate” me.

 This bothered me.
 My closest friends knew that my relationships with these guys were bothering me, because I always talked about them.
 And I do mean always.
-I wanted to work out intentions in my head, because I just didn’t understand why people would just treat me like shit or ignore me or be awkward around me.
+I wanted to work out their intentions , because I just didn’t understand why people would just treat me like shit or ignore me or be awkward around me.
 That led to my friends calling me obsessed, and that I needed to let it go.

 I felt weird about that diagnosis of obsession.
 Maybe I was obsessed.
-But as I told my friend Natalie, my problem is always when people treat me a certain way and I don’t know why.
+But as I told my friend Nat, I have a problem with people treating me a certain way and I don’t know why that’s the case.
 I have had issues with my dad, but I never relentlessly obsess and complain about him.
 And that’s because I know why he treated me the way he did, and for the most part, I “know” where I stand with him.
 With some of these guys, I had no idea.

 That doesn’t always happen in this world.
 I guess that’s what hurts me the most, when I just have to accept that I will never know why my relationship with a person is unstable, or why nothing about our relationship makes any logical sense.
 I still haven’t really figured out how to deal with that, I guess that’s what therapy and all of that stuff is for.